$SU(2)_L$ deconstruction and flavour (non)-universality: 2-site Model

 Integrating out $Q_{L,R}$ generates the effective Yukawa couplings of \cref{eq:lightYuk} with $\Lambda^{\prime}\sim m_{Q}$. \end{itemize} Thus, the SM Yukawa couplings can be written as

-where $V_q=(V_{td}^*,V_{ts}^*)^T$ and $\Delta_{u,d}$ and $V_q$ are naturally suppressed by $\Lambda/\Lambda^{\prime}$.
-Note that $\epsilon_t-\epsilon_b=1$, by construction.\footnote{For simplicity we assume $V_q$ is the same in the up and down sector and that $\epsilon_{t,b}$ are real.
+where we fix $\epsilon_t-\epsilon_b=1$ and $V_q$ and $\Delta_{u,d}$ are naturally suppressed by $\Lambda/\Lambda^{\prime}$.\footnote{For simplicity we assume that $V_q$ is the same in the up and down sector and that $\epsilon_{t,b}$ are real.
 This, in fact, is the case if $y_{23}^{u,d}$ are generated by one extra vector-like quark.} It is convenient to write the rotation matrices which transform the interaction basis to the mass eigenbasis, i.e. which diagonalize the up-quark or down-quark Yukawa matrices:

 where $\hat Y_{u,d}$ are diagonal matrices.
-Using the the freedom of the accidental $U(2)$ flavour symmetries, we choose the interaction basis to be aligned with the down basis for the light LH quarks and to be identical with the mass basis for the light rigth-handed (RH) quarks.
-Then, the rotation matrices are
+Using the freedom of the accidental $U(2)$ flavour symmetries, we choose the interaction basis to be aligned with the down basis for the light LH quarks and identical to the mass basis for the light right-handed (RH) quarks.
+Then, $V_q=(V_{td}^*,V_{ts}^*)^T$ and the rotation matrices are